-- 1. If a problem exists, the Truancy personnel shall send or provide letter #1 to the parent or guardian of the child, indicating there is an attendance problem and a meeting has been scheduled to discuss the absences.
+1. If a problem exists, the Truancy personnel shall send or provide letter #1 to the parent or guardian of the child, indicating there is an attendance problem and a meeting has been scheduled to discuss the absences.
 It may be sent via certified mail, return receipt requested, delivered to addressee only, as well as by regular mail.
 It may also be personally served on the parent or guardian.
 Each parent or guardian must receive their own copy of the letter if they do not live in the same house.
-For single family households, address the letter to both parents. - Additional strategies are included in the addendum as interventions or have documented evidence of three (3) attempts to schedule that may be used. - The meeting must be held with the child's parent or guardian, Truancy personnel and other appropriate school officials.
+For single family households, address the letter to both parents

+Additional strategies are included in the addendum as interventions or have documented evidence of three (3) attempts to schedule that may be used.

+2. The meeting must be held with the child's parent or guardian, Truancy personnel and other appropriate school officials.
 At least one parent or guardian must attend.
 An agreement regarding attendance should be reached and signed.
-Consequences should be discussed in the

-- 3. event truancy remains a problem.
+Consequences should be discussed in the event truancy remains a problem.
 The agreement must include the requirement that the youth will resume regular and consecutive school attendance.
 Educational and referral services will be offered as well as services provided through the Youth Intervention Specialist.
-If the parent or guardian refuses to attend this meeting the school will note the attempts and/or refusals and continue with the process. - 4.
-The Truancy personnel will give the child's teacher a copy of the letter sent to the parents and the attendance agreement so attendance can be monitored and reported back to the Truancy personnel. - 5.
-If the child misses school two times in the next 30 calendar days or 3 more times in the next three months, the Truancy personnel can send letter #2 to the guardian.
-Failure to respond to the second letter would result in a referral to the Truancy Officer.
-Ensure all efforts have been completed and documented per the checklist before referring for complaint consideration. - 6.
+If the parent or guardian refuses to attend this meeting the school will note the attempts and/or refusals and continue with the process

+- 3. The Truancy personnel will give the child's teacher a copy of the letter sent to the parents and the attendance agreement so attendance can be monitored and reported back to the Truancy personnel. - 4.
+If the child misses school two times in the next 30 calendar days or 3 more times in the next three months, the Truancy personnel sends letter #2 to the guardian, and proceeds to step #5.
+Ensure all efforts have been completed and documented per the checklist before referring for complaint consideration. - 5.
 Truancy personnel will provide the truancy checklist and supporting documentation to the district's local police department.
 The police department will investigate and may contact the Prosecutor's Office.
 The Prosecutor's Office will review the complaint.
-If the Prosecutor's Office files a petition, and the parent is found guilty, the Court may recommend the parent(s) to participate in a parenting class and/or other recommended services or impose a jail sentence or fine.
+If the Prosecutor's Office files a complaint, and the parent is found guilty, the Court may recommend the parent(s) to participate in a parenting class and/or other recommended services or impose a jail sentence or fine.